Hubert Schiffer

 Father Hubert Friedrich Heinrich Schiffer, S.J.
-(July 15, 1915 in Gütersloh, Province of Westphalia, Prussia, German Empire – March 27, 1982 in Frankfurt, West Germany) was a German Jesuit who survived the atomic bomb "Little Boy" dropped on Hiroshima.
+(July 15, 1915 – March 27, 1982) (Note: Schiffer's lifespan is given as 1915–1982 in the Archive of the Central European Province of the Jesuits (Archiv der Zentraleuropäischen Provinz der Jesuiten).
+Newspaper writers reporting on Schiffer in 1950, when he was speaking in the United States, mentioned his year of birth as 1915 and his age as 35.
+A 1982 newspaper article stated that Schiffer was 57 when he died, which suggests a circa 1925 birth year, but this lacks corroboration and is inconsistent with other sourcing that states Schiffer became a Jesuit in 1934.) was a German Jesuit who survived the atomic bomb "Little Boy" dropped on Hiroshima.

 Life

 Early life

-Hubert Friedrich Heinrich Schiffer was born on 15 July 1915 in Gütersloh, Westphalia.
+Hubert Friedrich Heinrich Schiffer was born in Gütersloh, Westphalia, on 15 July 1915.
 He was the son of Fritz Schiffer, an accountant, and his wife Anna (née Gertzen).

 Schiffer was educated at the Prinz-Georg Gymnasium, Gymnasium der Weißen Väter, and the Hohenzollern-Gymnasium in Düsseldorf.

 Becoming a Jesuit

-In 1934 Schiffer entered the Jesuit order in 's-Heerenberg in the Netherlands, where the German Jesuits had settled after their expulsion was caused by the Kulturkampf of Bismarck and the Jesuit Law.
+In 1934, Schiffer entered the Jesuit order in 's-Heerenberg in the Netherlands, where the German Jesuits had settled after their expulsion was caused by the Kulturkampf of Bismarck and the Jesuit Law.

 In 1935, Schiffer was sent to Japan, where he studied Japanese and philosophy in Tokyo.
 He studied for the priesthood at St. Miki College before being ordained in 1943 by Bishop Johannes Ross of the Hiroshima diocese.
+Schiffer learned to speak both Japanese and English while in Tokyo.

 Schiffer acted as an interpreter for the Chinese bishop Tschao and for the French missionaries there.
-After this he studied theology in Shanghai before returning to Japan.
+After this, he studied theology in Shanghai before returning to Japan.

 Schiffer was an assistant in a parish church in July of 1945 at Hiroshima.

 Hiroshima bombing

 Schiffer was one of several Jesuit priests who were at their mission compound, less than 1 mi from ground zero when the explosion occurred.
-Schiffer gave his account of the Miracle of Hiroshima by the Apparition of Mary in Fatima.